analogdevicesinc/ToF/bindings/python/examples/dnn/readme.md

 # DNN Example

 ### Overview
-This example  demonstrates object detection on a combination between the depth frame and the IR frame using the SSD Mobilenet object detection example from OpenCV and the Aditof SDK.
-It also shows how to compute and display the IR frame.
+This example  demonstrates object detection on a combination between the depth frame and the AB frame using the SSD Mobilenet object detection example from OpenCV and the Aditof SDK.
+It also shows how to compute and display the AB frame.

 It works with model taken from [MobileNet-SSD](https://github.com/djmv/MobilNet_SSD_opencv).
 Building the project with CMake will download prototxt and caffemodel, used for object detection.